-Dreaming of mourning doves symbolism normally symbolizes the need to look at what you have in your life now and be thankful for it!
-It can also indicate that someone is waiting for you, but doesn’t know how to communicate with them yet.
+Doves in dreams normally symbolize the need to look at what you have in your life now and be thankful for it!
+It can also indicate that someone is waiting for you but doesn’t know how to communicate with them.

 In general, a mourning dove dream can symbolize peace and love.
-In particular, white doves represent loyalty; simplicity; gentleness with friends or family members– whoever you are dreaming of at that moment in time.
-The Holy Spirit may also be blessing your thoughts as well!
+In particular, white doves represent loyalty; simplicity; gentleness with friends or family members– whoever you are dreaming of at that moment.
+The Holy Spirit may also be blessing your thoughts!

 Mourning dove feather meaning

-The color most commonly linked to the feather meaning is white though you might see them depicted with brown ones too depending on what culture they were found within white seems common enough among different groups that it’s worth considering whether your dream mourning dove has white feathers or not.
-White mourning doves are often seen as a sign of purity, peace, and hope for the future so if this is what you dreamed about then it’s definitely worth pondering why that might be!
+The color most commonly linked to the feather, meaning white.
+However, you might see them depicted with brown ones, too; depending on what culture they were found within, white seems common enough among different groups that it’s worth considering whether your dream mourning dove has white feathers or not.
+White mourning doves are often seen as a sign of purity, peace, and hope for the future, so if this is what you dreamed about, it’s worth pondering why that might be!

 Also, check our post: Turtle Dove vs Mourning Dove.